October 4, 2024

 Chapter 335 – Sponsored by AM Zebrowski/Senator Ramos — Authorizes treatment of workers’ compensation injuries by an occupational therapy assistant and a physical therapist assistant.

-Chapter 337 – Sponsored by AM Rajkumar/Senator Scarcella-Spanton — Provides employment protections during the performance of state active duty by members of the national guard.
+Chapter 337 – Sponsored by AM Rajkumar/Senator Scarcella-Spanton — Provides employment protections during the performance of state active duty by members of the National Guard.

-Chapter 338 – Sponsored by AM Jackson/Senator Myrie — Adds gas to the list of vital services on which NYCHA is required to publish regular updates and requires NYCHA coordinate and work expeditiously to restore service whenever it is required to be interrupted.
+Chapter 338 – Sponsored by AM Jackson/Senator Myrie — Adds gas to the list of vital services on which NYCHA is required to publish regular updates and requires NYCHA to coordinate and work expeditiously to restore service whenever it is required to be interrupted.

-Chapter 356 – Sponsored by AM Weprin/Senator Breslin — Require insurers to notify insureds upon policy issuance, renewal or amendment whether their policy includes supplemental spousal liability coverage or, if not, the availability of such coverage.
+Chapter 356 – Sponsored by AM Weprin/Senator Breslin — Require insurers to notify insureds upon policy issuance, renewal, or amendment whether their policy includes supplemental spousal liability coverage or, if not, the availability of such coverage.

-Chapter 369 – Sponsored by AM Burgos/Senator Mayer — Allow insurers to sell business interruption insurance that is not tied to physical damage, which businesses could purchase in the event of future pandemics or other events where there may not be physical damage to the property.
+Chapter 369 – Sponsored by AM Burgos/Senator Mayer — Allows insurers to sell business interruption insurance that is not tied to physical damage, which businesses could purchase in the event of future pandemics or other events where there may not be physical damage to the property.

-Chapter 382 – Sponsored by AM Burgos/Senator Sepulveda — Establishes the COVID-19 livery vehicle recovery act providing for a one-year window for renewals of for hire vehicle licenses that expired between March 7, 2020 and September 12, 2022.
+Chapter 382 – Sponsored by AM Burgos/Senator Sepulveda — Establishes the COVID-19 livery vehicle recovery act providing for a one-year window for renewals of for-hire vehicle licenses that expired between March 7, 2020 and September 12, 2022.

 Chapter 412 – Sponsored by AM Bores/Senator Krueger — Allows Laduree, a French Pastry House with two Manhattan locations, an exemption, with an exemption to the licensing restrictions for on-premises alcohol consumption for certain manufacturers and wholesalers of alcoholic beverages.

-Chapter 413 – Sponsored by AM Braunstein/Senator Sepulveda — Extends the effectiveness of certain provisions of the coordinated construction act for lower Manhattan relating to joint bidding on contracts for public work projects.
+Chapter 413 – Sponsored by AM Braunstein/Senator Sepulveda — Extends the effectiveness of certain provisions of the Coordinated Construction Act for lower Manhattan relating to joint bidding on contracts for public work projects.

 Chapter 420 – Sponsored by AM Walker/Senator Cleare — Permits pregnant women to enroll in health insurance during a special enrollment period without penalty.

-Chapter 422 – Sponsored by AM Solages/Senator Hoylman-Sigal — Requires individual, small group, large group, and Article 43 health insurance plans to cover outpatient use of pasteurized donor human milk (PDHM) for infants who are medically or physically unable to receive maternal breast milk or participate in breast feeding or whose mother is medically or physically unable to produce maternal breast milk.
+Chapter 422 – Sponsored by AM Solages/Senator Hoylman-Sigal — Requires individual, small group, large group, and Article 43 health insurance plans to cover outpatient use of pasteurized donor human milk (PDHM) for infants who are medically or physically unable to receive maternal breast milk or participate in breastfeeding or whose mother is medically or physically unable to produce maternal breast milk.

 Chapter 424 – Sponsored by AM Hunter/Senator Persaud — Require commercial health insurance coverage of screening and diagnostic imaging, including diagnostic mammograms, breast ultrasounds, or magnetic resonance imaging, recommended by nationally recognized clinical practice guidelines for the detection of breast cancer.
 The act shall take effect on January 1, 2026.